orb-lang/cluster/doc/md/cluster.md

 intermediate metatable which is never used is sloppy engineering\.

-The seed and the metatable have the same index\[\{†\}\], so it's possible to use values from the tape during building, whether that's a good idea or not
+The seed and the metatable have the same index\[\{†\}\], so it's possible to use values from the tape during building, whether that's a good idea or notand it can be, as a way to design a more\-generic builder which dispatches on qualities
-\(and it can be, as a way to design a more\-generic builder which dispatches on qualities of genera which may not be known\)\.
+\( of genera which may not be known\)\.

 \{†\}:  When the seed is a table\.
 When it isn't, it's not in the signature\.